cmc333333/off-by-one/_posts/2013-09-04-constraint-programming.md

 the solutions for you.

 ## Sudoku

-Let's first consider the puzzle game, Sudoku.
-In its simplest form, this game has a 9-by-9 grid serving as its board of play.
-The constraints on the board are that each cell on the board must contain a number from 1 to 9, each cell within a row must contain a different number, each cell within a column must be likewise unique, and that each of the nine 3-by-3 sub-grids must also contain distinct cell values.
-To make the game fun, several of the cells are provided for the player, further constraining the game.

 You can see how each of these specifications maps into one or more constraints.
 We start with the board it self; each cell must be an integer